caronero/SMStrojan/README.md

 ---

 ## **🔧 How to Obtain the Tool**
 The tool is paid.
-To get the tool, please contact me on Telegram [@cn_zd](https://t.me/Contact255Bot).
+To get the tool, please contact me on Telegram [contact bot](https://t.me/Contact255Bot).

 ---